Betty Currie: Lewinsky scandal

 Currie testified in front of the grand jury responsible for the perjury investigation in relation to Clinton's statement in the Paula Jones case.
 Currie testified on January 28, May 7, and May 14, 1998.
 Lewinsky had testified that Currie had arranged a meeting at Lewinsky's apartment to pick up gifts given to her by Clinton, showed up at her Watergate apartment and said, "I believe you have something for me."
 Currie denied this charge and claimed that Lewinsky had arranged the meeting.
 Regardless of who instigated the meeting, Currie took the gifts in question home and stored them under her bed.
 The gifts included, among other things, a hat pin, two brooches, a blanket, a marble bear figurine, T-shirt from Martha's Vineyard, and Walt Whitman's Leaves of Grass; the poetry book was of interest as Bill had given a copy to Hillary also.
 Lewinsky gave Clinton about 30 gifts.
 The gifts were picked up after Jones' lawyers had subpoenaed them.

 It was also revealed that Currie had asked Clinton's friend Vernon Jordan to help Lewinsky find a job in New York on December 8, 1997.

 Currie also testified that Clinton had recently called her in to work on a Sunday, on January 18, 1998, and pointedly said to her, regarding Lewinsky and himself, "We were never alone, right?" among other leading questions.
 This, added to similar incidents involving other potential witnesses, led to Clinton's subsequent impeachment charge of obstruction of justice.

 Currie was not one of the four witnesses who gave video depositions during the Senate trial.
 During the scandal, it was also reported by The Washington Post that Currie was receiving spiritual counseling from Jesse Jackson.

 Currie was portrayed by Rae Dawn Chong in Impeachment: American Crime Story.

 Later career

 She was appointed to the Alcohol Beverage Board of St. Mary's County Maryland, serving at her first meeting on April 10, 2008.

 In December 2008, Currie returned to Washington, answering phones for the co-chairman of President-elect Barack Obama's transition, John Podesta.

 Personal life

-Currie has retired and lives in St. Mary's County, Maryland, with her husband.
+Currie has retired and lived in St. Mary's County, Maryland, with her husband Robert Currie until he passed away in 2023.
+She has since moved back to Arlington, Virginia.
 She has a grown daughter.
-Socks, Chelsea Clinton's White House cat, lived with her from the time she left the White House until Socks was euthanized after a long battle with cancer in February 2009.
+Socks, Chelsea Clinton's White House cat, lived with her from the time she left the White House after President Clinton finished his presidential run in 2001, remaining for eight years until he was euthanized after a long battle with cancer in February 2009.